2013–14 Chicago Bulls season: Player departures

 The San Antonio Spurs signed Marco Belinelli on July 11.
 On July 26, Nate Robinson signed with the Denver Nuggets.
 On October 7, Vladimir Radmanović announced that he would be retiring after 12 seasons in the NBA.

 Player signings

-On July 10, the Bulls signed Mike Dunleavy.
-The next day, Nazr Mohammed re-signed with the Bulls.
+On July 10, the Bulls signed Mike Dunleavy Jr. The next day, Nazr Mohammed re-signed with the Bulls.
 The Bulls had signed Patrick Christopher, Mike James, Dahntay Jones, Kalin Lucas, Dexter Pittman, and D. J. White on September 27 to finalize its training camp roster.